abouchard-ds/QA.d/README.md

 ```

 ## Dataset
+As a data scientist or enthusiast having full knowledge of your dataset is important.

 ## Examples
 File provided in the examples folder was generated on April 2 2018 using *"tsx_tsxv.ini"* with a *"Start Date"* of March 1 2018.